2024 Wimbledon Championship Tennis Betting Odds

 3 Chris Evert 1974, 1976, 1981

 Martina Navratilova is the Queen of Wimbledon.
-She won at the All-England Club nine times in 13 years, winning six straight titles at one point.
-It’s hard to imagine her nine titles will ever be topped with her closest pursuer, Serena Williams, having recently retired.
-Serena had a good run, winning her seven titles in 15 years while also finishing as runner-up four times.
-Serena’s last title in 2016 started a run of six straight different champs on the Ladies side.
+She won at the All England Club nine times in 13 years, winning six straight titles at one point.
+It’s hard to imagine her nine titles will ever be topped with her closest pursuer Serena Williams having recently retired.
+Serena had a good run winning her seven titles in the span of 15 years while also finishing as runner-up four times.
+Serena’s last title in 2016 started a run of seven straight different champs on the Ladies side.

 Log into BookMaker Sportsbook and get the best Tennis Betting Odds, Tennis Betting Articles and information about this and all other sports betting events!